 - Important enzymes

-An overproduction (e.g., due to excessive purine-rich diet) or underexcretion (most common) of uric acid leads to hyperuricemia and predisposes to the join deposition of monosodium urate crystal, which causes gout.
+An overproduction (e.g., due to excessive purine-rich diet) or underexcretion (most common) of uric acid leads to hyperuricemia and predisposes to the joint deposition of monosodium urate crystal, which causes gout.

 Excessive alcohol consumption is a common cause of hyperuricemia for multiple reasons, including: increased purine nucleotide degradation during ethanol catabolism, high amounts of purines in alcoholic drinks (e.g., beer), and inhibition of the renal excretion of urate (promoted by increased lactic acid blood levels, dehydration, and possible ketoacidosis).

 Pyrimidine nucleotides are also newly synthesized or recovered.
 However, in contrast to de novo synthesis of purine nucleotides, the basic ring structure in the de novo synthesis of pyrimidine nucleotides is synthesized first and then bound to activated ribose phosphate (i.e.., PRPP).